 words // Zac Dubasik

-It got us talking though.
 It seems like for every one good hybrid / inspired-by/ updated shoe, like the Zoom Rookie LWP or Zoom Flight Club, there are about 45 bad ones.
-While the list of good ones may be short, the list of offenders is extensive.
-After much deliberation, we’ve come up with our own top-10 worst.
-Well, the ten AFTER the Shaqnosis redux anyway.
-Those are in a special class all their own.
+While today's launch of the Jordan Future Flight Remix isn't bad enough to make the list, it isn't one of the better Jordan Brand hybrids.
+While the list of good examples may be short, the list of offenders is extensive.
+Take a look at our 10 worst.

 10.)
 Jordan Dub Zero: